datacoves/docs/docs/how-tos/airflow/generate-dags-from-yml.md

 ...
 ```

->[!ATTENTION]If using an Extract and Load tool in your DAG, additional configuration will be needed inside the config.yml file.
+>[!TIP ]If using an Extract and Load tool in your DAG you can dynamically generate your sources; however, additional configuration will be needed inside the config.yml file.
 See [Airbyte](how-tos/airflow/run-airbyte-sync-jobs.md#configure-transformdbt-covesconfigyml-file) and [Fivetran](how-tos/airflow/run-fivetran-sync-jobs.md#configure-transformdbt-covesconfigyml-file)

 ## Create the yml file for your Airflow DAG